-The Montgomery County Probate Court is E-Filing all Civil, Miscellaneous and Estate cases.
+The Montgomery County Probate Court is E-Filing all Civil, Miscellaneous, Estate and Trust cases.

-E-Filing will be mandatory for all attorneys.
+E-Filing is mandatory for all attorneys.
 Banks serving as Trustee shall E-file.
-In addition the Court will no longer accept any Civil, Miscellaneous and Estate Filings from attorneys through the U. S. Mail, FED EX or UPS.
+In addition the Court will no longer accept any Civil, Miscellaneous, Estate or Trust Filings from attorneys through the U. S. Mail, FED EX or UPS.

 1. An Original Last Will and Testament, Codicil with Form 2.0A~ Notice of Deposit of Original Will/Codicil must be presented to the Court either in person or through the mail.
 The Court does not recommend mailing original wills.
 The Notice form also states the subsequent action that will be filed in the E-Filing system.
 A case number will be assigned to this filing and is used for all subsequent actions E-Filed in the case; and/or